 COMMUNITY POLICING IN NEW HAVEN IS BOLSTERED BY 40 NEW OFFICERS; PART OF AN OVERALL STRENGTHENING OF THE POLICE DEPARTMENT

-Mayor DeStefano praised the work of the Police Department, noting that since Esserman became Chief, a number of strategies have been instituted to strengthen the Police Department.
-Earlier this year, the Police Department promoted 19 promoted to Sergeant and 15 to Detective; all of them have attended “Command College,” a new program that’s a partnership between the Henry C. Lee College of Criminal Justice and Forensic Sciences at the University of New Haven, Yale Law School and the City of New Haven.
+Mayor DeStefano praised the work of the Police Department, noting that since Esserman became Chief, a number of strategies have been instituted to strengthen the force.
+Earlier this year, the Police Department promoted 19 to Sergeant and 15 to Detective; all of them have attended “Command College,” a new program that is provided in partnership with the Henry C. Lee College of Criminal Justice and Forensic Sciences at the University of New Haven, Yale Law School and the City of New Haven.
 The program provides best practices training for the New Haven Police Department by bridging the gap between academic research and its real-world application.
 Command College was made possible by a $350,000 U.S. Department of Justice Office of Community Oriented Policing Services grant.

 Mayor DeStefano noted that the City, in addition to strengthening the police force, is pursuing other strategies to reduce violence.
 “We are engaged in preventative work through the Street Outreach Workers and by supporting youth programs that provide our young people with the skills, options and support that have been identified by the CDC to lessen the chance that they will turn to crime; and we have a strong focus on preventing recidivism through our Re-Entry services”.